 Then build it out like this:

-- Use Didot, Calibri, or another 10–12pt respected resume font.
+- Use Didot, Calibri, or another respected resume font.
+Set the font size to 10–12 pt.

-- Make these resume sections: heading, summary, education, experience, and Skills.
+- Make these resume sections: header, objective, education, experience, skills, and other sections if necessary.

 2. Write a Recent College Graduate Resume Objective or Summary